LouisJustinTALLOT/cpp-docs.fr-fr/docs/parallel/amp/reference/index-class.md

 ### <a name="parameters"></a>Paramètres

 *_Rank*<br/>
-Le rang, ou le nombre de dimensions.
+Rang, ou nombre de dimensions.

 ## <a name="members"></a>Membres